pineman/psis/README.md

  * Each local clipboard should create one thread for every connected application.
  * Regions will be protected by a lock.
  * Freitas: only one syncronization thread sends messages to children/parent, other client threads speak to it and enqueue messages ?
+ * When we receive updates from remote clipboards, do we need to push them to the app?
+Or are they in charge of getting new stuff?

 ### Clipboard Protocol